jruizgit/rules/docs/py/reference.md

 run_all()
 ```

-The example below use a timer to detect higher event rate:
+The example below uses a timer to detect higher event rate:

 ```python
 from durable.lang import *